open/close all folders

 - Dune II.
 The Heavy Trooper, favored infantry unit of the Harkonnen and Sardaukar, carries a really big machine gun like this.

-- Many heavy weapons in the Fallout franchise are used like this, including several incarnations of the Minigun, the "Incinerator" flamethrower/grenade launcher hybrid from Fallout 3 and Fallout: New Vegas, and the iconic Plasma Caster (a.k.a "Heavy Plasma Rifle") present in most games in the franchise.
+- Many heavy weapons in the Fallout franchise are used like this, including several incarnations of the Minigun, the "Incinerator" flamethrower/grenade launcher hybrid from Fallout 3 and Fallout: New Vegas, each game's version of the Gatling Laser, and the iconic Plasma Caster (a.k.a "Heavy Plasma Rifle") present in most games in the franchise.

 - In Gods Eater Burst, all three gun types for the gun mode of the God Arcs are held in this fashion.